cooleydw494/codemonkeys/README.md

 ## Overview 🌐

-CodeMonkeys, while primarily focusing on coding, is highly adaptable and can be tailored to a variety of use cases.
-The project is structured around a set of flexible Python scripts and easy-to-edit configuration tools.
-This provides a solid starting point for your customization, while preserving the simplicity and power of the underlying framework.
+CodeMonkeys, while maintaining a strong emphasis on coding tasks, is designed to be a purposefully more focused alternative to broad spectrum tools like AutoGPT.
+The goal is to reduce resource wastage and provide more control, harnessing the power of automation for tasks that are reliable, predictable, and precisely tailored to user needs.
+The project is built around a suite of adaptable Python scripts and user-friendly configuration utilities.
+This approach ensures that while you have a solid foundation for customization, you also maintain the efficiency and potency of the core framework.
+CodeMonkeys aims to strike a balance between adaptability and specificity, providing a less open-ended but more resource-conscious and dependable tool for your automation needs.

 The heart of CodeMonkeys is `main.py.start-here`, a generic template for improving your codebase.
-During installation, a copy of this file named `main.py` is created and is the primary method for customization.
-This file is added to .gitignore to avoid interference with your unique modifications.
+During installation, a copy of this file named `main.py` is created and is the primary method for in-depth customization.
+In addition there is a configuration file `monkeys/monkey-manifest.yaml` that allows you to customize high-level variables/options, add additional monkeys, and set a default monkey.
+Once you've edited the monkey-manifest, you simply run `monk generate-monkeys`.

 ## Getting Started 🚀